roberts-sandbox/test-israt2/_posts/2012-12-01-personal-character.md

 ---

 Undoubtedly Code Complete (2) is the best book I ever read in my life about Software Engineering.
 It's truly a handbook for every software out there.
 The book is full of gems and stands against time on talking about the timeless concepts of Software Engineering.
-In the book,  the very specific chapter “Personal Character”  is an  excellent piece of writing on Software Engineering. which nobody learns at school.
+In the book,  the very specific chapter "Personal Character"  is an  excellent piece of writing on Software Engineering. which nobody learns at school.

 I am scribbling down some of the interesting points I found in the chapter.
 Have a look!